Parent Care Blog

 Many patients feel isolated after being discharged from the hospital, especially as they no longer have regular contact with their team of doctors.
 This is true even of those who haven’t been admitted to the hospital but need ongoing care; they feel disconnected from their providers and, without guidance, can suffer medical setbacks.

-Home health care ensures you are both mentally and physically comfortable.
+home care ensures you are both mentally and physically comfortable.
 It’s designed to provide support in the environment where you spend most of your time: home.
 But you receive more than routine care; professionals also work with you to improve your health and wellness.
 If a physician later determines home care is no longer necessary, social workers can assist you and your loved ones in continuing to safely and effectively manage your health.

 6. Provides Holistic Care

 These professionals can teach you valuable skills, such as learning to recognize symptoms, and arm you with stress reduction techniques and/or nutritional counseling.
-They can also help you manage your living environment so any hazards or safety concerns get immediately addressed.
-Home health care providers can even facilitate family dynamics to ensure you recover in the most nourishing way possible.
+They can also help you manage your living environment so any hazards or safety concerns get immediately addressed. home care providers can even facilitate family dynamics to ensure you recover in the most nourishing way possible.

 7. Can Be Initiated by You

 As a patient’s health care needs evolve, it’s not unusual to grapple with new medications or growing physical limitations.
-Rather than contend with these factors in a way that diminishes your quality of life, you can ask your physician if home health care is right for you.
+Rather than contend with these factors in a way that diminishes your quality of life, you can ask your physician if home care is right for you.
 This discussion is one that patients often wait for doctors to initiate, but taking control of your health care can get you the services you need when you need them.

 Some signs suggesting this care may be right for you or a loved one include: